RameshRM/rameshrm.github.io/README.md

 #### About Me

- I am an engineer with strong design skills.
+ I am "Ramesh Mahadevan" engineer with strong design skills.
 I love working on interesting products and thrive on developing products that works end to end.
 I like the evolving of "Web Technologies" with Javascript being able to push the envelope of modern web.  ```Javascript``` lead the way for me from being an avid advocate of "Strongly Typed" languages from the likes of `C#`, `Java` etc.

+#### Contact

+Email : `mailto:rmrmail@gmail.com`
+Phone : 630.877.3409

 =====